sujeet4github/MyLangUtils/LangKotlin/Idiomatic/README.md

 ## Ad-Hoc creation of Structs

 listOf, mapOf and the infix function to can be used to create structs (like JSON) quite concisely.
-Well, it’s still not as compact as in Python or JavaScript, but way better than in Java.
+Well, it's still not as compact as in Python or JavaScript, but way better than in Java.

 see Structs.kt